richardesp/richardesp/README.md

 -->
 ### Hi, I'm Ricardo 👋

-## SI am a student of Computer Engineering at UCO, majoring in Computer Science.
+## I am a student of Computer Engineering at UCO, majoring in Computer Science.

 - 🔭 I am starting to create small personal projects
 - 🤖 I am expanding my knowledge into data science and machine learning.